Tech-at-DU/ACS-4330-Query-Languages/Lessons/Lesson-1.md

 **GraphQL** 😎 provides other benefits!

 - Type safety 🛡
+  - GrapgQL is type safe.
+Every data element has an associated type.
+You can see this in the interface!
+  - Types are defined in the schema
 - Introspection 🔎
+  - Since GraphQL is backed by a schema it can predict the fields that are available and the type for each field.
+You can see this in the UI as it provides code hints.
+  - You can browser the structure of a GraphQL server via the docs (look for the tab on the right)

 <!-- > -->

 ## Core features of GraphQL

+GraphQL is a query language and a spec for a serverside application.

 <!-- > -->